ChRe777/CleanCode/README.md

 If you follow the rules your functions will be *short*, *well namend* and *nicely organized*.

-### Just do it without fear
+### Just do it (without fear)

-Write first a function the breaks of the rules and then redesign until it follows the rules.
+Write first a unclean function that breaks all the rules and then redesign until it follows the rules.

 Writing good function is an ongoing learning process.
 Write the functions how good to you can to follow the rules.

 Rewrite the functions until it follows the rules.

 Write a big function.
 Rewrite it by extract functions.